World News -

 The crisis in the Central African Republic began in late 2012, when predominantly Muslim Seleka rebels launched attacks that eventually overthrew Christian president Francois Bozize, installing Michel Djotodia (pictured).
 Djotodia resigned in Jan.
 2014 amid a conflict in which both Christians and Muslims have committed violence.

 While both Muslim and Christian fighters have committed war atrocities, the ongoing CAR conflict doesn't appear to involve genocide or ethnic cleansing, according to a UN report.
 The report goes against comments made in Feb. by the UN refugees chief that "ethnic-religious cleansing" was a danger in CAR.

 The UN estimated as of July 15 that around 103,000 people were internally displaced by violence and some 383,000 people had fled to neighboring countries.
 Nearly all of CAR's 4.4 million people need some form of humanitarian aid, and thousands have died from the conflict since March 2013.

 In April, The UN voted to create a CAR peacekeeping force called MINUSCA comprised of up to 10,000 troops and 1,800 police.
-Many of the troops will be "re-hatted" from African Union forces.
+Many of the troops were "re-hatted" from African Union forces.
 The UN also launched a drive -- separate from a Feb. $547 million appeal-- to collect $274 million to aid refugees.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.